Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 19.01.15  Created new branch "CKeditor_v4_Category" for modifications of new category dialog by DavidBeaumier.

 - 12.01.15  Modified wikitext to html conversions so that toHtml function is not called unnecessarily two times (with page is opening, source button and toggle link).
-Keep editor in read-only mode and buttons of wysiwyg menu disabled during wysiwyg-wikitext conversion in both directions (this has visible effect with big wiki pages, when conversion takes long time).
+Keep editor in read-only mode and buttons of Wysiwyg menu disabled during wysiwyg-wikitext conversion in both directions (this has visible effect with big wiki pages, when conversion takes long time).
 Added partial support of text "Page is loading, please wait...".
 Version: 1.5.6_0 [B551+12.01.2015].

 - 09.01.15  Updated WYSIWYG\ckeditor\_source directory.
 Version: 1.5.6_0 [B551+09.01.2015].